The Sweetener That is Also a Superfood

 - 1/4 tsp ground ginger

 Here comes the ridiculously easy part: Put everything in your blender and whip it all together.
-It’s a delicious nutrient dense treat.
+It’s a delicious nutrient dense treat and perfect for the season.